The client are owners of rural cottages which provide holiday accommodation in the Norfolk countryside.

 Uniquely, a Powerstar battery energy storage system has integrated Uninterruptable Power Supply (UPS) capability.
 Any site with critical equipment or long equipment reset times requires a UPS to prevent disruptions to their power supply.
 A traditional UPS loses around 10% of the stored energy during standby.
 For example, a 1MW UPS battery system consumes around £200,000 of electricity every year.

-By using a Powerstar system, this energy waste is cut by
+a Powerstar system is 98% efficient.
+Therefore, energy waste is cut by

 Which sectors benefit most from battery storage?